e271828e/Flight.jl/docs/notes/design/framework_spec.md

 There is no incremental `f`-only re-evaluation.
 Nothing is lost by that, because implicit solvers, linearization and trim already work this way — seed `x`, run the composite. [§8.3][s8-3]/[§8.4][s8-4] restate that consequence as a property of the execution model.
-RHS evaluations and guard probes alike run the *interior* sweep, the continuous-only variant of [§8.5][s8-5]; discrete entries are absent from it by construction, so discrete [cells](#g-cell) hold across the step.
+RHS evaluations and guard trial evaluations alike run the *interior* sweep, the continuous-only variant of [§8.5][s8-5]; discrete entries are absent from it by construction, so discrete [cells](#g-cell) hold across the step.